energietransitie/twomes-manuals/energy_queries/weather-interpolation-location/faq/generic/languages/en-US.md

-# Where do you live?
-(Weather zones) - FAQ
+# Home Location (Weather Zone) - FAQ

-Frequently asked information about the WeatherInterpolationLocation EnergyQuery.
+Frequently asked questions.

-## 1. What is this query used for?
-This query is used to place users in weather zones and only send that weather zone to the server so we can obtain weather data for their area.
-By only using zones, we ensure that we do not store the user's home location in our backend.
+## 1. Why am I being asked this?
+This question asks you to provide your home location so the app can assign your residence to one of the hexagonal weather zones.
+This helps accurately calculate the weather at your location using data from nearby KNMI weather stations.
+Your exact location will not be sent to the server; only the weather zone is sent to ensure privacy.

 ## 2. Monitoring

-After the EnergyQuery is sent, you don't need to do anything further.
-You can view the sent Weather Zone by clicking on the "Where do you live? (regarding weather zones)" EnergyQuery in the resources list.
+After answering the question, you don't need to do anything further.
+There is no monitoring as with other data sources; the question simply appears in the list as activated.
+## 3. Can I change my answer?
+You cannot change a submitted answer.
+If you need to do so, see point 4.

-## 3. What if I have other questions or comments?
+## 4. What if I have other questions or comments?
-Then, please send an email to the helpdesk of the NeedForHeat research at [needforheatresearch@windesheim.nl](needforheatresearch@windesheim.nl).
+Send an email to the NeedForHeat research helpdesk at [needforheatonderzoek@windesheim.nl](mailto:needforheatonderzoek@windesheim.nl).